 About Etratech Inc.:

-Etratech Inc. is a privately held corporation specializing in the design, development and manufacture of advanced electronic controls and control systems for major multinational companies.
+Etratech Inc. specializes in the design, development and manufacture of advanced electronic controls and control systems for major multinational companies.
 We serve original equipment manufacturers (OEMs) and other manufacturing firms with a total solution that extends far beyond traditional electronic manufacturing services (EMS).
 Our specialty is in microcontroller-based products.

 Founded in 1989, Etratech employs more than 400 people worldwide.
 Our 50,000 square-foot facility in Burlington, ON houses complete product development, electronic engineering, automated production and value-added services under one roof.
 We also own and operate a 48,000 square-foot facility in Shenzhen PRC under the banner Etratech Asia-Pacific Limited, which specializes in turnkey design and manufacture of high-volume electronic controls and control systems for many international OEM’s.